ucsd-cse15l-w24/ucsd-cse15l-w24.github.io/src/week8/index.md

 **Do this part as a group**, while logged into someone's account on `ieng6`.
 Here we will look at a branch in our code that is currently in developement and a work in progress.
 You and your group have been tasked with testing and debugging the new beta branch.
 This new branch includes adding even more functionality to the `ChatServer` you just pulled, such as semantic analysis based on emoji's used.

-1. Make sure you are in the `chat-server` folder and run `git branch` to see the current branch we are in and `git branch -a` to list all available branches.
+1. Make sure you are in the `chat-server-pro` folder and run `git branch` to see the current branch we are in and `git branch -a` to list all available branches.
 Take a screenshot of these commands and add them to your shared lab doc.
 2. Notice the presence of the `week8-sprint` branch which is only available remotely.
 We will want to checkout the new `week8-sprint` branch by running `git checkout week8-sprint`.
 Normally performing a `git checkout` will update your current repo to that branch, but to ensure that we have the latest updates, you can always run a fresh pull in order to update our files.
 Let's do that by running `git pull` and verify our branch by running another `git branch`.
 Go ahead and take a screenshot of these steps and add them to your document.
 Discuss with your group members and write a short summary of what you just did in steps 1-2.

 Fun Fact: [Sprint](https://www.codecademy.com/resources/blog/what-is-a-sprint/) is a common Software Engineering technique used to complete project milestones.